nishanmudalige/nishanmudalige/README.md

 </p>
 -->

-- Teaching classes in the Winter 2025 semester at [UTM](https://www.utm.utoronto.ca).
+- Teaching in the Winter 2025 semester at [UTM](https://www.utm.utoronto.ca).
    - STA258: Statistics with Applied Probability
    - STA260: Probability and Statistics II